jzarazaga/GIS-syllabus/README.md

-This is the first git exercise that I have done.
+This is the syllabus for the SMU Mapping and GIS class